The Malampaya field is located 80km off the coast of Palawan Island, in the Republic of the Philippines.

-The development was led by Philippine Department of Energy.
-The project was inaugurated in October 2001 at the onshore gas plant in Batangas.
+Philippine Department of Energy led the development.
+In October 2001, the project was inaugurated at the onshore gas plant in Batangas.

 The platform consists of a deck, supported by a concrete gravity sub-structure (CGS).

-The topsides measure 40x90m in plan and reach 25m, from the base of the cellar deck to the helideck.
-The lower (cellar) deck, contains the major pumps, heavy wall vessels and workshops.
+Topsides measure 40m x 90m in plan and reach 25m from the base of the cellar deck to the helideck.
+The lower (cellar) deck contains the major pumps, heavy wall vessels and workshops.

-The middle deck (or production deck) contains the separation equipment and the electrical-control module.
-The equipment on the top deck (or weather deck) includes two export gas compressors, three power-generation gas turbines and a crane.
+Equipment on the top deck, or weather deck, includes two export gas compressors, three power-generation gas turbines and a crane.

-Fabrication of the deck commenced at Sembawang’s yard, located in the north of Singapore, in June 1999 and wass completed as per schedule in 2001.
+Fabrication of the deck commenced at Sembawang’s yard, located in the north of Singapore, in June 1999.
+It was completed on schedule in 2001.